Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Amazon-Linux-2/README.md

    - Follow the prompts and provide your email.

 Congratulations!
-Your WordPress website is now set up securely with SSL/TLS encryption.
+Your ss website is now set up securely with SSL/TLS encryption.
 Enjoy your website.